Back to all posts

 First things first, you want to know you’re in good hands—literally.
 It’s perfectly acceptable to ask about a therapist’s credentials.
 Are they a Licensed Massage Therapist (LMT) in the state?
 How many years of experience do they have?
 A reputable studio will be proud to share this information.
 At Nola Bliss, we’re incredibly proud of our dedicated team of highly experienced professionals who have made massage their life’s work.
 You can also ask about their specific approach.
 Do they specialize in relaxation, pain management, or a specific modality like Ashiatsu?
 Understanding their style helps ensure it aligns with your goals.

-Discuss Your Health History
+Be Open About Your Health History

 This is a big one, and it’s all about your safety and comfort.
 Be prepared to share any relevant health information, whether it’s a recent injury, a chronic condition, or if you’re pregnant.
 This allows your therapist to customize the massage and avoid any techniques that might be unsuitable.
 For instance, if you’re expecting, a specialized prenatal massage is designed to address the unique aches of pregnancy safely.
 A true professional will always conduct a thorough intake, but coming prepared with your history helps the process go smoothly and ensures you get the most effective treatment.